Value and duration

 All Deakin University scholarships have eligibility criteria.

-Scholarship recipients will be required to complete a yearly report detailing how this scholarship has helped you with your studies.
+As a scholarship recipient, you are required to complete a yearly impact statement highlighting how this scholarship has helped you personally and with your studies.

 How to apply